-This alternative short term behaviour is conjectured to produce systems that reject short timescale disturbances passively, alleviating requirements on active control systems.
-It is also expected to compensate for some fabrication asymmetries, passively realizing the necessary adjustments to wing trajectory.
-This feature is extremely attractive, since fabrication variation is a major concern for devices manufactured at the millimeter scale.
+This alternative short term behavior is conjectured to produce systems that reject short timescale disturbances passively, alleviating requirements on active control systems.
+It is also expected to compensate for a subset of fabrication asymmetries, passively realizing the necessary adjustments to wing trajectory.
+This feature is an attractive one, since fabrication variation is a major concern for devices manufactured at the millimeter scale.

 Under the PARITy methodology, long timescale control is achieved not by altering the wing trajectories directly, but by modulating the dynamics of the short timescale passive system.
 In the context of PARITy based FWMAV designs, control inputs would perturb the setpoint of short timescale system dynamics.
 For example, the 'Drag PARITy' drivetrain analyzed in this paper passively balances body roll torques imparted by each wing.
-However, actuation of an active control input could bias system dynamics such that the roll torque imparted by one wing is passively regulated to be 10% higher than that from the other wing.
+However, actuation of an active control input could bias system dynamics such that the magnitude ratio of roll torques imparted by the wings is passively regulated to a value other than one.
 This local passive regulation may enable direct active force and torque control at long timescales, simplifying the control problem for mass-limited flapping wing aeromechanical platforms.